 - Handles questions, provides information, troubleshoots and resolves issues

-- Managing database records
+- Manages database records

-- May provide training and/or supervise employees
+- May train and/or supervise employees

 - Manages a high volume of calls